Simply007/onyxprime.github.io/_posts/2017-10-30-Feature-Flags-Part-1.md

 While building a simple feature flag system isn't overly complex, you need to ask yourself what business do you want to be in and estimate the cost accordingly.
 Maintaing your own system means as business changes, upgrades may be necessary and accounted for with new initiatives and development language support.

-I would recommend starting out with one of a SaaS provider and down the road reevaluate this decision if the need arises for additional functionality.
+I would recommend starting out with a SaaS provider and down the road reevaluate this decision if the need arises for additional functionality.
 You may be able to partner with the SasS provider to get this new functioanlity, saving the costs of an internal system.

 Check out [Feature Flags - Part 2]({% post_url 2017-10-30-Feature-Flags-Part-2 %}) to learn how to implement feature flags.